Moving to the Banbury area..... What is it like?

 KINGS SUTTON

-KINGS SUTTON is a popular village situated on the Oxfordshire/Northants borders.
+Kings Sutton is a popular village situated on the Oxfordshire/Northants borders.
 It has extremely good transport connections with easy access to the M40 motorway at Junction 10, Ardley (approximately 8 miles), and Junction 11, Banbury (approximately 5 miles).
-The village railway station has services to London (Paddington and Marylebone approximately 50 minutes), Oxford (approximately 25 minutes) and Birmingham (approximately 45 minutes).
-The village is well served by local amenities, including a general store, post office, primary school, 2 public houses and a fine 13th century church with a renowned 190' spire.
+The village railway station has services to London (Paddington and Marylebone approximately 1 hour), Oxford (approximately 25 minutes) and Birmingham (approximately 45 minutes).
+The village is well served by local amenities, including a general store, post office, primary school, two public houses and a fine 13th century church with a renowned 190' spire.
 The nearby market town of Banbury has more extensive shopping facilities, and Oxford offers a wide range of cultural pursuits.

 KNIGHTCOTE